 Choosing an institution to handle your cremation or burial is likely the most important financial decision you’ll make.
 Many people join a memorial society that can help them find an honest local mortuary that won’t take advantage of their loved ones or charge unreasonable rates.

 Neptune Society is the largest cremation society in the nation.
-Over the past 40 years, our team has assisted families, their loved ones, and caregivers in carrying out final wishes with dignity and respect.
+Since 1973, our team has assisted families, their loved ones, and caregivers in carrying out final wishes with dignity and respect.

 Get a free guide to cremation and find the answers to all your questions.